medasuryatej/Python/README.md

 --testdir is an optional argument that can be passed only if you xmls in your testing directory as well, else --traindir alone is sufficient.

 The provided repo, has some sample images, annotations and their data in csv accordingly

+# About - SearchinZip.py
+Python script to parse through the files inside a zipfile without unzipping it and prints the results on terminal